2022–23 Liga I: Play-off round

-The top six teams from Regular season will meet twice (10 matches per team) for places in 2023–24 UEFA Champions League and 2023–24 UEFA Europa Conference League as well as deciding the league champion.
-Teams start the Championship round with their points from the Regular season halved, rounded upwards, and no other records carried over from the Regular season.
+The top six teams from the regular season will meet twice (10 matches per team) for places in 2023–24 UEFA Champions League and 2023–24 UEFA Europa Conference League as well as deciding the league champion.
+Teams start the championship round with their points from the regular season halved, rounded upwards, and no other records carried over from the regular season.

 Play-off table

 Play-out round

 The bottom ten teams from the regular season meet once to contest against relegation.
 Teams started the play-out round with their points from the Regular season halved, rounded upwards, and no other records carried over from the Regular season.
 The winner of the Relegation round finish 7th in the overall season standings, the second placed team – 8th, and so on, with the last placed team in the Relegation round being 16th.

 Play-out table

 European play-offs

 In the semi-final, the 7th and 8th-placed teams of the Liga I typically play a one-legged match on the ground of the better placed team (7th place).
-In the final, the winner of the play-out semi-final will play the highest ranked team of the play-off tournament, that did not already qualify for European competitions.
+In the final, the winner of the play-out semi-final will play the highest ranked team of the play-off tournament that did not already qualify for European competitions.
 The winner of the final will enter the second qualifying round of the 2023–24 UEFA Europa Conference League.